kmontalvo3/chat-app/README.md

-# Vue 3 - Realtime Chat App - First developed by [codingwithjustin](https://github.com/codingwithjustin/vue-realtime-chat)
+# Vue 3 - Realtime Chat App

 ## Project setup
 Make sure you have node and npm installed.
 You can install both [here](https://nodejs.org/en/download/).
 Download the LTS version because it will be the most stable